funkybob/django-nap/docs/publisher.rst

         def get_object_list():
             Returns the object list for use in list handlers.

+        def filter_object_list(object_list):
+            A hook to apply common filtering to object list.
+            Default is to return the object_list unchanged.

+        def sort_object_list(object_list):
+            A hook to apply common sorting logic to an object list.
+            Default is to return the object_list unchanged.

         def get_object(object_id):
             Returns the requested object, or raises Http404